 The Six-Month Residency Requirement

-Arizona adds a residency condition to its parents as paid caregivers program.
-Before a parent can receive compensation through the program for caring for their child with a disability, the parent must have lived in Arizona for at least six months.
+Arizona adds a residency rule to its parents as paid caregivers program.
+Before a parent can receive pay for providing attendant care, they must have lived in Arizona for at least six months.

 Subject to the approval by the centers for medicare and medicaid services, a parent must be a resident of this state for at least six months to be eligible to provide care under the parents as paid caregivers program.